 We are building a network of trade unionists who are working towards climate justice together.
-On February 12, join us for our second climate roundtable.
+On June 23 join us for our special Green Jobs Forum.
 Dozens of union folks have already signed up to be part of our budding Labour-Climate Action Network.
-If you'd like to be included in the Network mailing list, please contact Skylar at firstname.lastname@example.org.
+If you'd like to be included in the Network mailing list, please contact Allie at firstname.lastname@example.org

 The Labour Education Centre's "Working Green" program takes a research and action approach to climate change.
 Take advantage of offerings for activists, request a presentation at your union, or get support for setting up a Joint Management/Labour Committee on Climate Action.

 Toronto - Canada's largest urban centre - is an amazingly complex and sophisticated space.
 The Greenprint for Greater Toronto outlines effective action to reduce carbon emissions in every sector of the economy.
 Every one of us has a part to play.